n0th1ng-else/hummock/README.md

 # hummock

 Caching responses from real api and use it as the stubbed data.
-This is stanalone GUI tool which runs PROXY servers for every host you provide in the config file.
+This is a **standalone GUI application** which runs PROXY servers for every host you provide in the config file. (see the Usage section)

 Powered by [Talkback](https://www.npmjs.com/package/talkback).
 For those who want to use recording features